Generic selectors

 • The Goose – 248 North End Rd, London SW6 1NL – 16-minute walk to the stadium

-It is worth noting that on matchdays, many of these pubs will have security at the front door who will require to see a valid match ticket or Chelsea membership card before allowing entry into the premises.
+It is worth noting that on matchdays, many of these pubs will have security at the front door who will request to see a valid match ticket or Chelsea membership card before allowing entry into the premises.

 However, this is typically only in place when the Blues are taking on some of their biggest rivals, such as Arsenal, Tottenham Hotspur and Manchester United, or when a busy European match is on the schedule.